arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_multiple_documents.md

 Return additionally the complete new documents under the attribute *new* in the result.

+@RESTQUERYPARAM{refillIndexCaches,boolean,optional}
+Whether to update existing entries in the in-memory edge cache if edge documents are updated.

 @RESTDESCRIPTION
 Partially updates documents, the documents to update are specified by the *_key* attributes in the body objects.
 The body of the